 Higher education plays an influential role in shaping the future workforce of the United States and, by extension, the country’s economy.
-With two Board of Trustee chairs of major universities, several other Smith Anderson attorneys serving as members of university and college boards, and the firm’s extensive network of higher education clients, Smith Anderson is uniquely positioned to understand the issues impacting public and private institutions of higher education.
+With two Board of Trustee chairs and former chairs of major universities, several other Smith Anderson attorneys serving as members of university and college boards, and the firm’s extensive network of higher education clients, Smith Anderson is uniquely positioned to understand the issues impacting public and private institutions of higher education.

 Smith Anderson lawyers serve as outside general counsel, special counsel and advisors to: public and private institutions of higher education, including universities, community colleges, technical schools and research institutions; religious institutions; academic medical centers; and foundations, as well as the boards of such institutions.
 This expansive knowledge enables lawyers to advise higher education institutions and provide training on a broad array of legal matters, including: board governance, investigations, compliance, employment, joint ventures, contracting and litigation.
 Additionally, technology attorneys at Smith Anderson regularly work with university spinouts in licensing and commercializing the foundational technology developed at the universities.